- About Our School

 - S6 Students are expected to be engaged in classes or other enhanced curriculum activities for 28 periods in a week, as a minimum.
 See attachment below for details.

 Please examine the Course Option Sheet below, and then click on each faculty to find out more.

-We will collect your choices in electronically by Thursday 19th March.
+We will collect your choices in your Pastoral Interview by Friday 22nd March.
 In addition to selecting courses you will be asked to identify which is your top choice and so on down to your fifth choice.
 We can use this information to allocate places if a course is oversubscribed.